Admissions and Records

 Opelika, AL 36801

-If you have previously applied for general admission to Southern Union but did not enroll, or have previously been enrolled but have not attended Southern Union for one or more terms, you are required to update your information by completing a readmission form.
+If you have previously applied for general admission to Southern Union but did not enroll, or have previously been enrolled but have not attended Southern Union for six or more terms, you are required to update your information by completing a readmission form.
 This form may be mailed to the address located on the form, emailed to the Records Office, or you may visit any campus to complete a readmission application in person.
 Students who have experienced a lapse in enrollment for six or more consecutive semesters are required to update transcripts from any postsecondary institution previously attended.
 Click here for a list of steps for the Returning Student.

 Students who have attended another college previously are considered transfer students.
 Transfer students must submit an application for general admission to Southern Union, request official transcripts from previous college(s) to be sent to the Admissions Office, and official high school or GED transcripts.
 Click here for more details about applying as a transfer student.